Skip to Main Content

 Laparoscopic Spay for Dogs & Cats

-Having your female dog or cat spayed is a responsible and loving decision.
-Thanks to advancements in vet care, several safe options are available.
-Our San Diego vets are here to discuss laparoscopic spay procedures for cats and dogs.
+Having your female dog or cat spayed is significant and important decision.
+Thanks to recent advancements in veterinary care, several safe options are available.
+Our San Diego vets are here to discuss laparoscopic spay procedures for dogs and cats.

 What is laparoscopic spay surgery?